Janina Gavankar Helped Meghan Markle On Her Wedding Day In This Totally Relatable Way

-Janina Gavankar Helped Meghan Markle On Her Wedding Day In This Subtle, Yet Totally Relatable Way
+Janina Gavankar Reveals How Meghan Markle's Wedding Day Was Different From What You Actually Saw

-Every bride needs help on her wedding day, including the Duchess of Sussex.
-The former Suits star had plenty of assistance on her big day, but Janina Gavankar helped Meghan Markle at the royal wedding like only a good friend could and would.
-While recently chatting with Bustle about attending Markle and Prince Harry's wedding, Gavankar revealed she brought an item to the event held at St. George's Chapel at Windsor Castle specifically for her bestie, because that's what good friends do.
+29 million people reportedly tuned in to watch Meghan Markle and Prince Harry get married on May 19.
+But, with friends like Janina Gavankar around her, Meghan Markle's royal wedding didn't feel like it was televised to so many people for those attending.
+While recently chatting with Bustle about her new movie Blindspotting, out July 20, Gavankar revealed that while the royal wedding seemed huge and "massive" to all of us watching at home, it actually felt very intimate to those there.

-"I just cared about Meg," the Blindspotting actor tells Bustle about attending the May 19 wedding.
-For her, it wasn't about scoring an invite or getting recognition during the television broadcast, but she was there purely for her friend's special day.
-Gavankar even offered to help out in any way she could, no matter how small the favor might be.
+"I just cared about Meg," the Blindspotting actor tells Bustle about attending the wedding.
+For her, it wasn't about scoring an invite or getting recognition during the television broadcast — she was there purely for her friend's special day, even joking that she'd help her with anything she needed day-of, already knowing that Markle probably had everything she could have ever asked for.

-"I was talking to her the night before like, 'I know you don’t need anything, but do you need lotion for your elbows?'" she says.
-And, yes, Markle wanted the lotion.
-Gavankar recalls, "She’s like, 'Bring the lotion, girl!'
-And you know, it’s your friend."

-That's just typical friend behavior.
+But that's just typical friend behavior.
 Any other close friends can totally relate.
 And it's the little things that you sometimes remember most.
-Markle will probably never forget how Gavankar extended a helping hand and actually brought lotion for her.
-The act also speaks to the type of relationship they have — a genuine one.
+Markle will probably never forget how Gavankar extended a helping hand on her special day and the act speaks to the type of relationship they have — a genuine one.

 Their relationship is so authentic that Gavankar didn't even announce she was attending the biggest wedding of the year.
 In fact, when she showed up, plenty of people didn't even know who she was.
 "So the reason that happened [everyone wondering who the mysterious woman in the orange dress was] is because I was the only person who didn’t tell my publicists to announce that I was going [to the royal wedding]," she says.

-Note: Clarification: This piece was updated after further clarification from Gavankar about the royal wedding.